geoserver/geoserver.github.io/sponsor/gs3-crowdfunding.md

 #### Q: OGCAPI Features is mentioned, is this included in the GeoServer 3 crowdfunding activity?

-Camptocamp is hosting a codespring in early November on this topic and we anticipate having OGCAPI Features [ready in time](https://github.com/geoserver/geoserver/wiki/GSIP-230) for GeoServer 3.
+Camptocamp is hosting a codesprint in early November 2024 on this topic and we anticipate having OGCAPI Features [ready in time](https://github.com/geoserver/geoserver/wiki/GSIP-230) for GeoServer 3.

 The transition from OGC Open Web Services (WMS, WFS, WCS) to OGCAPI services will take place over the next several years.
 Adjusting the GeoServer user interface with this transition is included as part of the GeoServer 3 project plan.